About Federal Direct Loans

 For both Undergraduate Direct Subsidized and Unsubsidized Loans:

-The interest rate for graduate Direct Unsubsidized Loans:
+The interest rate for Direct Unsubsidized Graduate and Professional PLUS Loans:

-The interest rate for PLUS Direct Unsubsidized Loans:
+The interest rate for Parent PLUS and Graduate or Professional Loans:

 When do I pay back these loans?

 During the grace period on a subsidized loan, you don’t have to pay any principal and you won’t be charged interest.
-In contrast, during the grace period on an unsubsidized loan you don’t have to pay any principal but you will be charged interest.
-You can either pay the interest or it will be capitalized.
+In contrast, you will continue to accrue interest on your unsubsidized loan.
+You have the option to either pay the interest or it will be capitalized at the end of the 6 month grace period.

 How do I get more information about Federal Direct Loans